 Follow the tarmac path to the far corner of Palace Field and continue past a small parade of shops.
 Cross the A225 at a traffic island and take the footpath opposite, alongside extensive water meadows.
 This eventually leads into Pickmoss Lane and back to the High Street, where you turn left.

-If you are doing the shorter afternoon (which for the most part follows the DVP through Shoreham and back to Eynsford), go to §13.
+If you are doing the shorter afternoon route (which for the most part follows the DVP through Shoreham and back to Eynsford), go to §13.

 Head west along the High Street and its continuation, Pilgrims Way West.
 Opposite Rye Lane turn right onto a footpath heading north-west across meadows and fields towards Sepham Farm.
 Turn right and left to continue past the farm buildings and across Filston Lane to Polhill Bank.